ashybaye/developer-docs/testing.md

 We should avoid manual testing as the primary means for verifying a feature's functionality, or the correctness of a bug fix.
 This is because the process is error prone, time consuming, and often tedious.

 That aside, it's good practice in bug reports and pull requests to provide a summary of steps to test a feature or reproduce a bug.
 Manual verification can help developers and code reviewers confirm that no new, uncaught regressions have occurred.
 This is also a good opportunity for the code reviewer to step back and assess the feature or fix in the broader context of the project.

+### Not testing

+Circumstances exist in which including tests in a feature or a bug fix is not possible.
+In these cases, the developer and project manager should confer with the CTO and/or the Principal Director.

 ## Travis CI